Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Results and Discussion

 The strategy above was to reduce the hole population in the W-QW indirectly by doping the electron injector.
-We note in Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2) and (d1--d2) that most of the holes reside in the W-QW and contribute to the $ehh$ Auger process.
+We note in Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2) and (d1--d2) that most of the holes reside in the W-QW and contribute to the $ehh$ Auger process.
 This motivates another strategy: distribute more holes to the injector.
 However, experimental observations discourage raising the subbands in the two hole injector QWs closer to or higher than the topmost hole state in the W-QW~\cite{Meyer2020}.
-To elucidate the reason for this empirical rule of thumb, we introduce indium to the hole injector QWs (see Table~\ref{table:design_variations}).
+To elucidate the reason for this empirical rule of thumb, we introduce indium to the hole injector QWs.
+The sheet doping density of the electron injector is set equal to the reference structure (see Table~\ref{table:design_variations}).
 Experimentally, the indium content in such material combination is commonly kept not exceeding 40\% to avoid high strain and defects.
-The hole injector levels rise by 85~$\mathrm{meV}$ to 90~$\mathrm{meV}$ when the indium content is increased from 0\% to 40\%.
-As the threshold was not reached at 3\% and 19\%, corresponding data are omitted in Figs.\,\ref{fig:comparison_doping_vs_In}(a3--d3).
+The hole injector levels rise by \qtyrange{85}{90}{\meV} when the indium content is increased from 0\% to 40\%.
+We checked that the cutoff energy $E_\mathrm{cutoff}^\mathrm{v}$ in Table~\ref{table:simulation_parameters} was sufficiently large to include all the confined states in the valence band in the RRS basis construction throughout this alloy content range.
+As the threshold was not reached around 2\% and 19\%, corresponding data are omitted in Figs.\,\ref{fig:comparison_doping_vs_In}(a3--d3).

-Fig.\,\ref{fig:comparison_doping_vs_In}(a3) shows the threshold carrier densities in the indium series and confirms the carrier rebalancing in the W-QW, but the effect is weaker than the electron injector doping.
-In contrast to Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2), the indium series barely increases the electron population in the first electron injector QW, which suppresses the intra-conduction absorption in Fig.\,\ref{fig:comparison_doping_vs_In}(b3).
-The benefit is smaller, however, than the cost of the higher hole concentration in the hole injector, which enhances the parasitic intra-valence absorption.
+Fig.\,\ref{fig:comparison_doping_vs_In}(b3) shows the threshold carrier densities in the indium series and confirms the carrier rebalancing in the W-QW, but the effect is weaker than in the injector doping series.
+In contrast to Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2), the indium series barely increases the electron population in the first electron injector QW, which suppresses the conduction intersubband absorption in Fig.\,\ref{fig:comparison_doping_vs_In}(c3).
+The benefit is smaller, however, than the cost of the higher hole concentration in the hole injector, which enhances the parasitic valence intersubband absorption.